hkorre/url_shortener/README.md

 /{slug} makes the url really short for redirection /shortlinks and /shortlinks/{slug} follow the convention of the path aligning to resources.

+/cleanup is also an endpoint.
+That way we can run a cron job, say weekly, that would easily call the endpoint with a curl command.

 ### parameters